BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 * If too few users use the system, then each user's activity can be easily identified.
 * However, if too many users use the system, the anonymity set is filled up quickly, resulting in a smaller relative set size and a lower probability of an unrelated user falling into the same set.

 In contrast, systems with an unlimited anonymity set size, such as Zcash, have an advantage in this regard.
-However, in practice, the difference may not be significant since users typically spend their recent outputs, which can be assumed by attackers with a significant probability even in Lelantus.&#x20;
+However, in practice, the difference may not be significant since users typically spend their recent outputs, which can be assumed by attackers with a significant probability even in Lelantus.

 To accurately estimate the practical privacy of the system, real-world usage data may be needed.